Rasel477867/School-Mangement-System/README.md

-Project Name: School Mangement System
+Project Name: School Management System

-Strcutaral Pattern: Onion Architecture, SOLID  principle maintance
+Strcutaral Pattern: Onion Architecture, SOLID Principle Maintenance

-SchoolMS.Core layerd: this layer Used for design  Entity Relationship build up.
-Entity Desing upload here
+SchoolMS.Core layer: this layer is used for design entity relationship buildup.
+Entity Desing uploads here.

-SchoolMS.Repository: This layer used for Repository pattern work.
-This layer  Core file contains Generic Repository and Generic Interface Repository.
+SchoolMS.Repository: This layer is used for repository pattern work.
+This layer core file contains a generic repository and a generic interface repository.
-The contacts file contains all interface of each entity model. then all interface inherit base interface that have in generic repository interface of core folder. all Repository inherit base repository that have core folder.
-Base repository abstarct class declear . all function used await and async feature used. all base function used virtual keyword becouse that this function  implement in child class using override keyword for needed purpose.
+The contacts file contains all the interfaces for each entity model. then all interfaces inherit the base interface that has the generic repository interface of the core folder.
+All repositories inherit a base repository that has a core folder.
+Base repository abstarct class declear.
+All functions used are await and async features.
+All base functions use virtual keywords. because this function is implemented in the child class using an override keyword for the needed purpose.

-SchoolMs.Service: This layer used for bussiness logic .
-This layer  Core file contains Generic Service and Generic Interface Service.
+SchoolMs.Service: This layer is used for business logic.
+This layer core file contains generic service and generic interface service.
-The contacts file contains all interface .  then all interface inherit base interface that have in generic service interface of core folder. all Repository inherit base service that have core folder.
-Base service abstarct class declear . all function used await and async feature used
+The contacts file contains all interfaces.  then all interfaces inherit the base interface that is in the generic service interface of the core folder.
+All repositories inherit base services that have core folders.
+Base service abstarct class declear.
+All functions used are await and async features.

-SchoolMS.Web:  This layerd used for user application for frontend.
-View model occures here.
-Startup file used for all service register here.
+SchoolMS.Web: This layer is used for user applications on the frontend.
+The view model occurs here.
+The startup file is used for all services registered here.